input-output-hk/voting-tools/README.md

 A static binary for the "voter-registration" executable is provided.
-Due to limitations in our cross-compilation infrastructure (specifically, static binaries cannot be produced of postgresql librarys), a static binary cannot be provided for the "voting-tools" executable.
+Due to limitations in our cross-compilation infrastructure (specifically, static binaries of postgresql libraries cannot be produced), a static binary cannot be provided for the "voting-tools" executable.

 The latest static binary can be found